 Configuration¶

-Behat has a very powerful configuration system based on YAML
+Behat has a very powerful configuration system based on PHP

 configuration files and